scalyr/scalyr-tool/README.md

         field in the [log view](https://www.scalyr.com/events?mode=log).

     --start=xxx
         Specify the beginning of the time range to query.
-Uses the same syntax as the "Start" field is the log view.
+Uses the same syntax as the "Start" field in the log view.
 Defaults to 1 day ago, or to 1 day before the end time if an end time is given.
     --end=xxx
         Specify the end of the time range to query.
 Uses the same syntax as the "End" field in the log